wtbu-radio/WTBU-Site/_posts/2017-11-15-interview-thoss.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Niko Yaitanes
-  first_name: Olivia
+  first_name: Niko
-  last_name: Gehrke
+  last_name: Yaitanes
 image:
   src: /assets/6bab80f0b53013097f43059a48951010.268x268x1.jpg
   alt: post lead image
 ---
 Two years following his debut EP, _Benchwarmer,_ London-based alternative artist THØSS isready to take the music world by storm with new material.

 _Benchwarmer_ was successful and captured the attention of BBC.
 He played at the BBC Introducing show in London in 2016, a stage where Ed Sheeran, Ting Tings, The 1975, and Two Door Cinema Club all gained popularity.
 I discovered THØSS at the BBC Introducing show in London.
 I recently contacted him and asked him several questions about his music.